jtzs/Governance/docs/scenario-training/generic/staff-handouts/scenario-05-staff.md

-# Scenario 5: Help desk
+# Scenario 5 Staff: Help desk

 **Role**: Help desk
 A user is experiencing issues with multi-factor authentication and wants to skip it temporarily.